Lessons that only grandparents can teach their grandkids

 Don’t sweat the small stuff

-Every day brings new experiences, some good and some not so good or even bad.
-However, do not sweat the small stuff.
+Every day brings new experiences, some good and some not so good.
 If you could take a bird’s eye view of your life, often you will see that your life is just fine the way it is.
 Do not concern yourself with the small stuff too much, these have a way of working themselves out with a bit of patience.

 Call St Louis Aged Care - Home Care, Independent Living and a Nursing Home